This page is obsolete and no longer maintained. Please browse the blog article for information regarding backtesting on different custom charts.

 The meaning of individual variables are described below:

-BactestingRangeBars – This is used to select one or more pip ranges which should be prepared for backtesting using all historical data available in MT4 (on the 1 minute chart).
+BactestingRangeBars – This is used to select one or more pip ranges that should be prepared for backtesting using all historical data available in MT4 (on the 1-minute chart).
 The values should be separated by a comma.

 i.e. 3,13,20 = 3 pip range, 13 pip range, 20 pip range.